-The Bradford Evaluation Framework
+The FaIR Evaluation Framework

-Welcome to The Bradford Evaluation Framework
+Welcome to the FaIR Evaluation Framework

 Our team have spent the last decade working in collaboration with the Better Start Bradford programme, as well as the Reducing Inequalities in City programme, to deliver evaluations of community based services for families delivered in Bradford.
 We have worked closely with local authority, health and voluntary sector partners to understand how to effectively integrate research into real world practice.
 Using our learning from this work, we have developed a framework with tools and resources to guide commissioners, service deliverers, and researchers through the process of embedding evaluation into the design and implementation of services.